zigster64/libadl/src/lua/README.md

 An instance of a set of LUA modules is 1:1 with :
 - Each Scenario instance
 - Each Game instance (cloned from the base scenario, but able to be modified prior to starting the game)

+## Multiple Engines

+There are multiple engines, each stored in its own subdirectory

+RE - Revolution & Empire
+E5 - Empire V
+VtW - Valmy to Waterloo